safespring/web/content/schedule-demo-success.md

 ---
-title: "Thank You for Scheduling a Demo with Safespring"
+title: "Thank you for contacting Safespring"
 language: "En"
 date: 2024-08-20
 draft: false
-section: "Demo Scheduled"
+section: "Contact"
-intro: "Thank you for your interest in Safespring, the trusted European cloud platform that meets data protection laws.
-We’re excited to show you how our solutions can support your business."
+intro: "Thank you for your interest in Safespring.
+We will get back to you as soon as we can."
 background: "safespring-blue-fade2.svg"
 darkmode: "off"
 sidebarimage: "safespring-fredric.webp"
 sidebartext: "My name is Fredric Wallsten, and I’ll be your main contact at Safespring.
-If you have any questions before our demo, feel free to reach out."
+If you have any questions, feel free to reach out directly."
 sidebarphone: "076 629 25 02"
 sidebarmail: "fredric.wallsten@safespring.com"
 socialmedia: ""